James Doty (physician): Innovation and invention

 In the late 1980s, following a conversation with his colleague, John Adler, M.D., at the time a resident at the Brigham and Women's Hospital in Boston, MA, he was introduced to the concept of the CyberKnife and later invested in the company that manufactures the device, Accuray, Inc. Following development of the prototype device at Stanford University, Doty was so convinced of its potential to change the manner in which radiation therapy was delivered that he convinced an investor to set up the first CyberKnife facility in the U.S. prior to FDA approval under an Investigational Device Exemption.
 Within one year of the facility opening, Accuray was effectively bankrupt having exhausted all means of raising further capital.
 Doty then provided ongoing funding to Accuray and became CEO.
 He ultimately convinced a venture firm in Taiwan to provide an infusion of funds and restructured the company, which soon thereafter received FDA approval for their CyberKnife technology.
 Accuray went public in 2007 (NASDAQ:ARAY) with a market cap of $1.3bn.

 Doty had been successful as an entrepreneur during the dot com heyday acting as an angel investor in a number of start-up companies.
 Following the dot com crash, he watched his fortune evaporate and became effectively bankrupt having to sell the majority of his assets to live up to his financial obligations.
 Having made a number of commitments to charitable organizations, Doty donated all of the stock of Accuray ultimately donating $29,000,000 to charity.

-Doty remains a consultant and advisor to medical technology and device companies and a variety of venture capital firms.
-He is an operating partner at Capricorn Health and Special Opportunities Fund (a part of Capricorn Investment Group).

 Philanthropy

 Doty has set up health clinics throughout the world through his donation to Global Healing, and created programs to support AIDS-HIV programs through Family and Children Services.

 His donation to Stanford University School of Medicine is one of the largest of any graduate or faculty member.
 He endowed the Chair of the Dean of the School of Medicine at Tulane University following Hurricane Katrina and refurbished its library, in addition to setting up a scholarship for socioeconomically disadvantaged students to commit to a career of service.
-He remains on the Tulane University School of Medicine Board of Governors.